-Many people are envious of material things, houses, cars, money and expensive jewelry.
-Others are envious of another person’s looks or relationship with their special someone.
-Sure, like everyone else I have been guilty of wishing for those things.
+Many people are envious of material things: houses, cars, money and expensive jewelry.
+Others are envious of another person’s looks, or relationship with their special someone.
+Like everyone else, I have been guilty of wishing for those things.
 In all honesty, the one thing that I will always long for is the ability to have normal hearing.

-I have suffered from Misophonia my entire life and have never experienced any occasion without trigger sounds.
-Of course, up until a few years ago I did not know or understand why I hated participating in so many activities, why the anticipation of going to dinner would prompt me to start an argument with my loved one.
-Even going to a movie theater was torturous- the other movie watchers with their coughing, or crunching, rattling their skittles- AHHH!
-It is very difficult to enjoy a movie with all of those trigger sounds, not to mention the extremely loud theater sounds and music which feels like a puncturing the inside of my ears.
+I have suffered from misophonia my entire life and have never experienced any occasion without trigger sounds.
+Of course, up until a few years ago, I didn’t know or understand why I hated participating in so many activities.
+Why the anticipation of going to dinner would prompt me to start an argument with my loved one.
+Even going to a movie theater was torturous.
+The other movie watchers with their coughing, or crunching, rattling their skittles… AHHH!
+It is extremely difficult to enjoy a movie with all those triggers, not to mention the extremely loud theater sounds and music, which feels like puncturing inside of my ears.

 I just want to be normal.
 I am not “annoyed” by these sounds.
-I am triggered by them, they make me feel an unjustifiable rage inside.
-I want to hurt myself, I want to hurt the person triggering me.
+I am triggered by them.
+They make me feel an unjustifiable rage inside.
+I want to hurt myself, and I want to hurt the person triggering me.
 Fortunately, the logical part of my brain will not allow me to act on these emotions.
-Sometimes, I can hear the trigger sound once and fly into a rage.
-Other times, I can hear sounds and it will fester inside me, the longer fuse on a firecracker that will explode just as I think I was able to handle the situation.
+Sometimes, I hear the trigger sound once and fly into a rage.
+Other times, I hear sounds and it will fester inside me, the longer fuse on a firecracker that will explode just as I think I was able to handle the situation.

 Now, I can go to the movies, if I plan properly.
 I always request the hearing assist headphones from the box office.
-They allow me to stream the movie through the headset as well as adjust the volume so it does not hurt my ears.
+They allow me to stream the movie through the headset, as well as adjust the volume so it doesn’t hurt my ears.
 I sit in the last row of the theater and always go to the earliest showing of the day.

-As far as work, it is a constant struggle, I work from home 80% of the time, the other day I have re-arranged my work day so I am only subjected to triggers a little more than half of the day.
+As far as work, it is a constant struggle.
+I work from home 80% of the time, and the other days I have rearranged my work day so I am only subjected to triggers a little more than half of the day.
 Between the work accommodations I have in place, and the ear plugs I wear most of the day, I am still exposed to continuous loud noise and trigger sounds.